-In 2012 she completed a Course in Interior Design at the Florence Design Academy in Florence, Italy.
-After that she returned to her home country, Panama, where she did her Bachelor of Architecture at the Escuela de Arquitectura y Diseño de América Latina y el Caribe ISTHMUS.
-During this time she interned at the Oficina del Casco Antiguo and the Dirección Nacional del Patrimonio Histórico del INAC, here she develops a sensitivity for historical heritage and understands how to approach its re-purpose or remodeling.
+In 2012 I completed a Course in Interior Design at the Florence Design Academy in Florence, Italy.
+After that I returned to my home country, Panama, where I did a Bachelor of Architecture at the Escuela de Arquitectura y Diseño de América Latina y el Caribe ISTHMUS.
+During this time I interned at the Oficina del Casco Antiguo and the Dirección Nacional del Patrimonio Histórico del INAC, here I developed a sensitivity for historical heritage and understands how to approach its re-purpose or remodeling.

-She also does an internship at the Panama Green Building Council where she researches about the energy consumption of the office and how it was lowered due to the use of certain sustainable practices like solar power, motion and daylight sensors.
-She presents these findings alongside the CEO of Panama Green Building Council, Roberto Forte, at the Foro Internacional y Expo Ciudades Sostenibles 2016.
-Also in 2016, she got accredited as LEED Green Associate.
+I also did an internship at the Panama Green Building Council where I researched about the energy consumption of the office and how it was lowered due to the use of certain sustainable practices like solar power, motion and daylight sensors.
+I presented these findings alongside the CEO of Panama Green Building Council, Roberto Forte, at the Foro Internacional y Expo Ciudades Sostenibles 2016.
+Also in 2016, I got accredited as LEED Green Associate.

-In 2017 she presents her thesis project, a proposal for a Center of Education in Panama that follows education practices of the XXI century with flexible spaces where interaction among students and the building itself are all learning opportunities.
-Thanks to this, she gets involved in the project for a Public School that is currently being built in Chiriqui, Panama.
+In 2017 I presented my thesis project, a proposal for a Center of Education in Panama that follows education practices of the XXI century with flexible spaces where interaction among students and the building itself are all learning opportunities.
+Thanks to this, I got involved in the project for a Public School that was built in Chiriqui, Panama.